robstave/Meowcards/cards/go/go-qz2-b.md

 What is duck typing, and how does it relate to Go's type system?

-A) A way to define types explicitly
+- A. A way to define types explicitly
-B) A method of type inference based on method signatures
+- B. A method of type inference based on method signatures
-C) A mechanism for runtime type checking
+- C. A mechanism for runtime type checking
-D) A feature for dynamic typing in Go
+- D. A feature for dynamic typing in Go

 ### Back

-**B) A method of type inference based on method signatures**
+**B. A method of type inference based on method signatures**

 Duck typing is a concept where the type of an object is determined by the methods it implements, rather than its explicit declaration.
 The name comes from the saying, "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."